-Scientists have not yet determined the exact cause of eczema, but it appears that a combination of genetic and environmental factors is involved.
+Scientists have not yet determined the exact cause of eczema, but it appears that a combination of genetic and environmental factors are involved.
 It is clear, however, that eczema is not contagious, so it’s not possible to catch it from another person.

-Our Eczema Specialist, Dr, Saif Fatteh suggests that one of the most powerful steps you can take to manage your eczema is to identify your triggers and take care to avoid them whenever possible.
+One of the most powerful steps you can take to manage your eczema is to identify your triggers and take care to avoid them whenever possible.
 Everyone has a unique experience with eczema, but some common triggers include: